 This genre attracts a much smaller audience compared to other genres of visual works and storytelling.
 The little word is shortened from barazuko, which in Japanese means rose-tribe, a code phrase for gay men.
 Bara works are produced by gay men for gay men.
 The genre depicts gay male, same-sex feelings and sexual identity of masculine, muscular men who sometimes behave in aggressive, violent, or exploitative ways towards one another.

-Bara clearly is not about romantic gay love or hearts and flowers.
-Bara is wild, adventurous, and unflinching in how it mirrors real life behaviors of male aggression, power trips, violent tendencies, and exploitation.
+By design, bara is not about romantic gay love or hearts and flowers.
+Bara is wild, adventurous, and unflinching in how it mirrors real life behaviors of masculine male aggression, power trips, violent tendencies, and exploitation.

 My storytelling and illustrations are intended to appeal to gay adult men who are attracted to masculine men in particular.
 I specialize in homoerotic themes (man on man sexual interest.)